SBF-baptista/LPA/README.md

 ## Database Schema

 SQL for creating tables is in `backend/src/main/resources/schema.sql`.
 JPA will also generate tables automatically if the schema does not exist.

+### Endpoints

+- `POST /api/firmware/run` – run a firmware command on a device
+- `POST /api/images/upload` – upload an assembly image for a device